Be informed. Be impowered.

 While combat Veterans are often the first people we think of in association with PTSD (post-traumatic stress disorder), civilians who have been through a serious traumatic event can also develop PTSD.
 In addition to war zone exposure, triggering events can include physical or sexual assault; serious accidents; natural or man-made disasters (such as a terrorist attack); and torture.

 A serious traumatic event such as those listed above is the one trait all PTSD sufferers have in common.
 However, many myths abound about PTSD that must be addressed to better understand the illness.
 These myths include:

 - Only Veterans suffer from PTSD—while many of those with PTSD are Veterans who have been through unthinkable traumas in war zones, they are not the only ones who can develop PTSD.

 - People with PTSD are weak—patently false.
 One of the most consistent findings is the greater the severity of the causing trauma, the greater likelihood of developing PTSD.
 This has no bearing on one’s mental or emotional strength.

-Home Helpers knows how to accommodate individuals with PTSD and provide peace-of-mind for their families.
+Home Helpers® Home Care knows how to accommodate individuals with PTSD and provide peace of mind for their families.
 We would love to work with you to design a plan that meets your needs and budget.